-Airport closure: Enugu govt to provide palliative measures for air travelers – The Sun Nigeria
+Airport Closure: Enugu govt to provide palliative measures for air travelers – The Sun Nigeria

-Following the closure of the Akanu Ibiam International Airport, Enugu for repairs, Enugu State government has disclosed its plan to provide palliative measures for air travelers from the state, who now travel through Sam Mbakwe International Cargo Airport, Owerri, Imo State and Asaba Airport in Delta State, to get to their various destinations.
+Following the closure of the Akanu Ibiam International Airport for repairs, Enugu State Government has disclosed plan to provide palliative measures for air travelers from the state, who now travel through Sam Mbakwe International Cargo Airport, Owerri, Imo State and Asaba Airport in Delta State, to get to their various destinations.

 The state government, therefore, disclosed that it will announce its palliative measures and strategies to cushion the effect of the challenges on the air travelers, after the meeting of the South East Governors Forum this Saturday, where the governors will, among other issues, deliberate on the challenges facing the air passengers and come up with a regional plan to be adopted.